logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 Ubikey Personalization GUI
 --------------------------

+Copy the Public Identity and Secret Key fields from Yubikey OTP to the corresponding fields when you validate a user in the Admin UI.

 .. code-block:: bash

-   sudo apt-get install yubikey-personalization-gui yubikey-personalization-gui
+   $ sudo apt-get install yubikey-personalization-gui
+   $ yubikey-personalization-gui

 .. figure:: ../imgs/yubikey-gui.png
     :alt: Registering YubiKey sticks
-    :width: 300px
-    :height: 400px
+    :scale: 75
     :align: center
     :figclass: align-center

+    Registering YubiKey sticks

 .. figure:: ../imgs/yubikey-quick.png
     :alt: Registering YubiKey sticks
-    :width: 300px
-    :height: 400px
+    :scale: 75
     :align: center
     :figclass: align-center

+    Registering YubiKey sticks

 .. figure:: ../imgs/yubikey-public-identity-secret-key.png
     :alt: Copy the Public Identity and Secret Key fields from Yubikey OTP to the corresponding fields when you validate a user in the Admin UI.
-    :width: 300px
-    :height: 400px
     :align: center
+    :scale: 75
     :figclass: align-center

     Copy the Public Identity and Secret Key fields from Yubikey OTP to the corresponding fields when you validate a user in the Admin UI.